 With the police report in your hand, you’re ready to file a claim with your insurance company.

-Unfortunately, uninsured motorist property damage coverage or collision coverage don’t usually cover hit-and-run incidents in Georgia.
+Unfortunately, uninsured motorist property damage coverage or collision coverage doesn’t usually cover hit-and-run incidents in Georgia.
 If your insurance company denies your claim, then your best hope is the police’s ability to find the person who fled the scene.

 5. Hire a Lawyer